Areas of Expertise

 As Director of Research for Pacific Whale Foundation (2007-2009) I led a research program primarily focused on answering management based questions.
 Our long-term investigations of southern hemisphere humpback whale population dynamics, site fidelity, and migratory pathways provided critical data to government management agencies as well as the International Whaling Commission.
 In addition, I incorporated my interest in maternal care strategies and reproductive dynamics into our work by examining calving intervals and rates as well as the association patterns of mother-calf pairs.
 This avenue of research has been largely neglected in humpback whales and maintains a clear conservation focus because reproductive dynamics drive population recovery.

-Here at UNF, I have worked with Dr. Julie Avery to develop an interdisciplinary marine mammal research program that ties physiology and behavioral ecology together.
-My team conducts weekly boat-based photo-identification and behavioral surveys of bottlenose dolphins in the Jacksonville area.
+Here at UNF, my team conducts weekly boat-based photo-identification and behavioral surveys of estuarine bottlenose dolphins in the Jacksonville area.
 Since March 2011, we have identified over 300 individual dolphins in the St. Johns River, approximately half of which are year-round residents.
 We are currently investigating the social structure of this dolphin community, with an emphasis on the complexity of male mating strategies.
 Our research program also incorporates management minded efforts to determine population abundance, distribution, and reproductive rates while also identifying potential threats to the population.

 University Fellowship, Georgetown University, 2001-2007